-One of the most popular attractions in Rome is Fontana di Trevi, or the Trevi Fountain.
+One of the most popular things to do in Rome is Fontana di Trevi, or the Trevi Fountain.
 Built in the Baroque architectural style, the fountain’s roots can be traced to 1730, when architect Nicola Salvi was awarded a commission to redesign the fountain that stood on the site at the time.
 Salvi’s work began two years later, but he died with his work half-finished in 1751.
 Four sculptors and a new architect, Giuseppe Pannini, were then hired to see the project through to its completion in 1762.

 One of the most famous fountains in the world, Fontana di Trevi stands 86 feet high and over 161 feet wide, making it the largest Baroque fountain in Rome.
 Tourists visit the Fontana di Trevi every day to toss coins over their left shoulder with their right hand, into the fountain.
 It is said that doing so will ensure that the thrower will return to Rome someday.

 Fontana de Trevi is also a very popular filming location, and has been featured in classic films such as La Dolce Vita and Roman Holiday, as well as modern comedies like Sabrina Goes To Rome and The Lizzie McGuire Movie.

 Rome’s culinary scene is simply incredible: from the best Italian pizza to some of the finest Espresso, from Jewish-style artichokes to some delicious Italian ice cream.
-Foodies looking to take a comprehensive dive into Rome’s food culture, you can think of a food tasting tour!
+One of the best things to do in Rome is to explore the city’s cuisine via a food tour!
 A tour will offer you the opportunity to enjoy some of the best pizza in town at the city’s oldest bakery, Sicilian patisseries, mouthwatering paninis, the tastiest Roman Supplis, rich Italian chocolate, and more!
 The cool thing is that many tours can be personalized to the tour-goer’s preferences.
 They’re a delightful way to experience the tastes of the Eternal City with a friendly and knowledgeable local guiding the way.